-We aim to provide sustainable returns to our shareholders as we balance our long-term strategic growth opportunities and our proactive management of capital.
-We aim to maintain and to deliver a dividend payout ratio of 50 per cent of our net profit after tax annually, taking into consideration our assessment of the macroeconomic outlook and business environment across the region.
+We aim to provide sustainable returns to our shareholders by balancing our long-term strategic growth opportunities with proactive capital management.
+Our goal is to maintain and deliver a dividend payout ratio of 50 per cent of our net profit after tax annually, after considering our assessment of the macroeconomic outlook and business environment across the region.

 Interim dividends are paid within 30 days after they are declared and final dividends are paid within 30 days after they are approved by shareholders at our AGM.
-If the UOB Scrip Dividend Scheme is applied to any dividend, payment will be made not later than 35 market days after the record date, in compliance with the SGX-ST Listing Rules.
+If the UOB Scrip Dividend Scheme is applied to any dividend, payment will be made within 35 market days after the record date, in compliance with the SGX-ST Listing Rules.
 The details of dividends recommended or declared are announced on our website and the SGX website.